Komi Can't Communicate: Manga

 Written and illustrated by Tomohito Oda, Komi Can't Communicate was first published as a one-shot in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on September 16, 2015; the manga was later serialized in the same magazine from May 18, 2016, to January 29, 2025.
 Shogakukan collected its chapters in 37 tankōbon volumes, released from September 16, 2016, to March 18, 2025.
+A new chapter showing Tadano and Komi's college life was published in Weekly Shōnen Sunday on June 17, 2026.

-In November 2018, during their panel at Anime NYC, Viz Media announced that they acquired the license for the manga.
-The first volume was released in North America on June 11, 2019.
-On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.
+In November 2018, during their panel at Anime NYC, Viz Media announced that it had licensed the series for English release in North America.
+The 37 volumes were released from June 11, 2019, to March 10, 2026.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series's chapters receiving simultaneous English publication in North America as they were released in Japan.

 Drama

 An eight-episode live-action television drama adaptation was broadcast on NHK General TV from September 6 to November 1, 2021.
-Aiko performed the series' theme song "Atashitachi" (あたしたち).
+Aiko performed the series's theme song "Atashitachi" (あたしたち).